ivanbeldad/miner-waker-lambda/README.md

 ```

 Copy config.yml.sample to config.yml and fill the gaps with your own configuration

-Create a lambda function using either the https://console.aws.amazon.com/lambda or `aws lambda create-function`

-> IMPORTANT: Increase lambda timeout to at least 10 seconds

 Then run the following inside the project folder